Need Blind and Meeting Full Need

 Bowdoin practices need-blind admission.
 Need blind means that the ability to pay the College’s tuition and fees is not part of the decision to admit a student.
 The College seeks highly motivated students who are interested in an undergraduate experience that will allow them to explore their academic interests and contribute to a vibrant residential community.
 Those students come from a wide variety of family backgrounds and economic circumstance, and Bowdoin believes in creating opportunity for all students regardless of family income.

 Available resources limit our ability to be need-blind for all admission categories.
 For international, wait-list, and transfer students, Bowdoin may be “need aware” during the admission process, and a family’s finances may be a factor in the final admission decision.
-If admitted, students from these groups will have their full-need met based on standard policies assuming the student’s financial aid file is complete at the time of admission.
+If admitted, students from these groups will have their full-need met based on standard policies assuming the student’s financial aid file is complete by our published deadlines.
 For more information, please contact the Student Aid Office.

 Information on Financing and Student Loans